 Board Pictured Rocks Cruises newest catamaran or take a guided kayak tour with Pictured Rocks Kayaking, the only outfitter in the area that launches kayakers offshore on a boat, and see the best of the sandstone formations along the lakeshore up close and personal.
 Explore miles of gorgeous trails in the park or the nearby Hiawatha National Forest and 20 breathtaking waterfalls.
 Unwind at one of many (or all!) of the white sandy beaches.
 Try the local cuisine – fresh Lake Superior whitefish and pasties are the most popular – and be sure to visit the museums to learn how people lived in the area years ago!

-and have a place to stay.
+It’s always a good idea to plan ahead and have a place to stay.
 The greater Munising area offers a wonderful selection of lakeside hotels, cabins and cottages in the woods, and rustic or modern campgrounds.
 Once you’re settled in, it’s time to explore!
 Book your trip now!